On the difference between thermalization in open and isolated quantum systems: a case study: Results

-One may look at the dynamics of the state of the DQD on a time scale much beyond $t_\oqs$ \eqref{toqs}, which is of the order of $gt_\oqs=5\sim 8$ for the sizes of $L_B$ we consider ($L_B=20\sim 26$); see also Fig.~\ref{fig:OQS} for the value of $gt_\oqs$.
-We now do so and analyze the dynamics for times up to $gt=2000$.
-Our main result here is Fig.~\ref{fig:ETH_thermalization0} in which we plot the dynamics of one representative observable $\langle \hat n_1(t)\hat n_2(t)\rangle$.
-Panel (a) gives the dynamics in the non-interacting, or integrable case $V=0$.
+The IQS regime corresponds to the dynamics of the state of the DQD on a time scale much beyond $t_\oqs$.
+This timescale is up to $gt_\oqs \sim 10$ for $L_B=20\sim 26$, see Fig.~\ref{fig:OQS_IQS_crossover}.
+To explore the IQS regime, we now look at the dynamics at much longer times, up to $gt=2000$.
+Note that, all the physics discussed here are for timescales much less than the timescale of Poincare recurrences \cite{Riddell_2025, Karimi_2025}, which is expected to scale super-exponentially with $\LB$, and is impossible to reach in any practical numerical or experimental investigation for chain lengths of our interest.
+In Fig.~\ref{fig:ETH_thermalization0} we plot the dynamics of one representative observable $\langle \hat n_1(t)\hat n_2(t)\rangle$, starting from a randomly chosen initial state.
+This plot is of the same data as in Fig.~\ref{fig:OQS_IQS_crossover}(a) and (c), but with the $x$-axis on a linear scale instead of a log-scale, and the $y$-axis slightly zoomed in.
+Panel (a) of Fig.~\ref{fig:ETH_thermalization0} gives the dynamics in the non-interacting, or integrable case $V=0$.
 It shows large oscillations which do not decrease in amplitude, even for large times and within the values of $L_B$ considered.
 In panel (b) we plot the dynamics of the same observable for the interacting \nonint~DQD model $V=g$.
 Now the dynamics is drastically different.
-While the oscillations are sizeable for small times (up to $gt\sim 400$) they are strongly suppressed beyond that time scale, but persist as smaller fluctuations.
+While the oscillations are sizeable for small times (up to $gt\sim 400$) they are strongly suppressed beyond that time scale, persisting as smaller fluctuations.
 Those fluctuations decrease with increasing $\LB$.
 This long time behavior corresponds to small oscillations about a relaxed value.
-These results suggest that for the \nonint~model, the dynamical behaviour follows the thermalization statement of the IQS approach, showing fluctuations about a mean value which are exponentially suppressed with increase in lattice size, see Eq.\eqref{ETH_thermalization_2}.
-The situation is different for the free (integrable) DQD case, where oscillations persist and thermalization occurs.
+These results suggest that for the \nonint~model, the dynamical behavior follows the thermalization statement of the IQS approach, showing fluctuations about a mean value which are exponentially suppressed with increase in lattice size, see Eq.\eqref{ETH_thermalization_2}.

 Let us now explore the relaxation in the interacting DQD case in more detail, in the light of IQS thermalization, Eqs.~\eqref{ETH_thermalization_1},~\eqref{ETH_thermalization_2}.
 We note that in Eq.~\eqref{ETH_thermalization_2} the time dependence of the integral up to a finite time does not play a role.
 So, the fluctuations \eqref{ETH_thermalization_2} about a time averaged value $\overline{\langle \hat{A} \rangle}$ defined in \eqref{ETH_thermalization_1} may be written as